Wildfire & Mudslide Information

 Have questions about the Summer Discount Plan?
 Maybe you’re wondering if all your electricity shuts off in addition to your A/C (no), or if your A/C can be turned off more than once a day (yes), or if there’s a cost to join the Summer Discount Plan (no, it’s free!).
 For answers to these and other questions, please see our FAQs.

-*The estimated savings amounts represent the savings a resident could enjoy with a typical 4.5-ton central air conditioning unit.
-Savings could increase with larger units and decrease for smaller ones.
-Maximum credit amounts are subject to certain minimum usage requirements and vary by central air conditioner tonnage.
-Credits based on enrollment in program from June 1 to October 1.
-Enrollment after June 1 will result in prorated savings beginning from the first meter read date after your application is processed and your device is installed and activated.
-SCE may also cycle off your A/C for evaluation or testing purposes.
-The credit amounts and program options are subject to change by the California Public Utilities Commission.
-Customers receiving a medical baseline allocation for air conditioning under Schedule MB-E are not eligible to participate in the Summer Discount Plan.
-Net Energy Metering (NEM) credits received under Schedule NEM may offset in whole or in part the program credits associated with the Summer Discount Plan.
-Participation in the Critical Peak Pricing rate may also reduce the maximum credit amounts.
-Such participation is subject to change, pending CPUC decision.
-This information is meant as an aid to understanding SCE’s Summer Discount Plan.
-It does not replace the CPUC-approved tariffs.
-Any inconsistencies between this material and SCE’s tariffs are unintended, and the tariffs prevail.
-Please refer to SCE’s Tariff Books for a complete list of terms and conditions of service.
-This program is funded by California utility customers and administered by SCE under the auspices of the California Public Utilities Commission. ©2013 Southern California Edison.
+*The estimated savings amounts represent the savings a resident could enjoy with a typical 4.5-ton central air-conditioning unit.
+Savings could increase with larger units and decrease with smaller ones.
+Credits are based on enrollment in program from June 1 to October 1.
+Enrollment after June 1 will result in prorated savings beginning from the ﬁrst meter read date after your application is processed and your device is installed, veriﬁed and activated.
+SCE may need to test the device.
+The credit amounts and program options are subject to change by the California Public Utilities Commission (CPUC).
+A customer must have an Edison SmartConnect® meter capable of registering hourly interval usage data for enrollment in the SDP program.
+Customers removed from the program for failing to meet the minimum electric usage requirement will not be allowed to re-enroll for the following 12-month period.
+Customers receiving a medical baseline allocation for air-conditioning under Schedule MB-E are not eligible to participate in the Summer Discount Plan program.
+If you are participating in the Save Power Day Incentive Plus (smart thermostat) program, you are not eligible to enroll in Summer Discount Plan.
+Net Energy Metering (NEM) credits received under Schedule NEM may oﬀset in whole or in part the program credits associated with the Summer Discount Plan.
+This information is meant as an aid to understanding SCE’s Summer Discount Plan program.
+It does not replace SCE’s CPUC-approved tariﬀs.
+Any inconsistencies between this material and SCE’s tariﬀs are unintended, and the tariﬀs prevail.
+Please refer to SCE’s tariﬀ books for a complete list of terms and conditions of service.
+Credit calculations are based on the accurate actual amperage for each A/C unit.
+The formula used is: Single Phase (Amps x Volts)/1,400 + .09 = Tons.
+This program is funded by California utility customers and administered by Southern California Edison under the auspices of the California Public Utilities Commission.
+(C) 2018 Southern California Edison.
 All rights reserved.

 PLEASE NOTE: No authorized SCE representative will ever ask you to pay for advice on how to save money or energy through our programs.